claudiamohh/claudiamohh.github.io/index.md

   2. Table Extraction using TableNet Model with Pytorch Lightning

       This project is to implement the [TableNet model](https://arxiv.org/abs/2001.01469), a novel deep learning model trained on dual tasks of table detection and structure recognition in an end-to-end fashion, to extract tables from images.
 It uses [VGG-19 pretrained model](https://arxiv.org/abs/1409.1556) as the encoder to extract features from images and outputs table region and column region masks from table decoder and column decoder, respectively.
-More details on the training scripts, experimental results, best model checkpoint and demo script can be found in my Github repsitory: [lightning-tablenet](https://github.com/claudiamohh/lightning-tablenet).
+More details on the training scripts, experimental results, model checkpoint and demo script can be found in my Github repsitory: [lightning-tablenet](https://github.com/claudiamohh/lightning-tablenet).

   3. Annotation of Table Structure Dataset for microsoft/table-transformer Model